ashkren/RAG-paper-analysis/README.md

 - **Domain-Specific Adaptation:** By utilizing domain-specific documents, RAG can generate accurate answers for specialized areas without retraining.
 - **Reduced Hallucinations & Improved Interpretability:** Grounded generation in retrieved documents leads to more factual, specific outputs and provides visible sources.
 - **Foundation for Modern AI:** Set the standard for hybrid parametric/non-parametric models; inspired ChatGPT browsing, Perplexity AI, enterprise solutions, and advanced variants like multi-modal and agentic RAG.
+- **Influence on Subsequent Research:** Building on RAG’s foundation, later models like Fusion-in-Decoder (FiD) improved document fusion, and Self-RAG added self-reflective retrieval mechanisms that evaluate and filter context for relevance and factuality.

 ---

 ### Variable Definitions